m1n64/laravel-13-docker-startup/README.md

 - Controllers are auto-discovered in `app/Transport/Http/Controller` with `api/` prefix and `api` middleware
 - OpenAPI documentation classes in `app/Transport/Http/Doc/`
 - JSON-only API error responses

+### Philosophy

+This template embraces explicit, strictly typed, and highly testable code.
+It is purpose-built for API-first architectures and microservices, prioritizing long-term maintainability, clear separation of concerns, and predictable data flow.

 ## Packages & Features